top of page

 Readings for the Unit

-Textbook Chapter 15 - The Federal Courts
+Textbook Chapter 6 - The Federal Judiciary

-Textbook Chapter 4 - Civil Liberties & Public Policy
+Textbook Chapter 8 - Civil Liberties

 Federalist Paper #78 - Alexander Hamilton